shellqiqi/nju-network-labs/content/ch02/lab-2.md

 You will implement these mechanisms in three separate Python files.
 The core functionalities that are explained above will be the same for these implementations.

 > [!WARNING]
-> Please carefully read the [FAQ](faq.md) section, especially the flowcharts, for more specific details regarding the implementations
+> Please carefully read the [FAQ](faq.md) section, for more specific details regarding the implementations

 ## Your Tasks

+In these tasks, you will write the code to implement the core logic in an Ethernet learning switch using the Switchyard framework.
+Besides using Switchyard for developing and testing your switch, you can deploy it in Mininet to test it in a "live" setting.
+The code you'll need to add for the simplest version of this exercise should be less than 20 lines (and possibly quite a bit less depending on exactly how you write the code).
+There are extensions to the basic learning switch that could add quite a bit more code.

 ### Task 1: Preparation